rakaly/librakaly/README.md

 - Define an environment variable `EU4_IRONMAN_TOKENS` pointing to a file containing the ironman tokens.
 More info in the [eu4save repo](https://github.com/rakaly/eu4save#ironman).
 - Define an environment variable `CK3_IRONMAN_TOKENS` pointing to a file containing the ironman tokens.
 More info in the [ck3save repo](https://github.com/rakaly/ck3save#ironman).
 - Define an environment variable `IMPERATOR_TOKENS` pointing to a file containing the ironman tokens.
 More info in the [imperator repo](https://github.com/rakaly/imperator-save#ironman).
+- Define an environment variable `HOI4_IRONMAN_TOKENS` pointing to a file containing the ironman tokens.
+More info in the [hoi4 repo](https://github.com/rakaly/hoi4save#binary-saves).
 - Invoke

 ```